philippdubach/glucose-tracker/README.md

 ⚠️ **Medical Disclaimer**: This tool is for informational purposes only and should not replace professional medical advice.
 Always consult with healthcare providers for medical decisions.

----

-**Made with ❤️ for the diabetes community**

-*Star ⭐ this repo if it helps you manage your glucose better!*